The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

 While Europe continues to stagger from the current financial and economic crisis, a new generation of business students is looking ahead with optimism.
 This is one of the outcomes from an international survey conducted by ESCP Europe Conseil and commissioned by Politiques énergétiques to expose what future business leaders think about the energy mix of tomorrow.

 We are pleased to announce that 22 students of the Executive Master in Energy Management (EMEM) will participate in their annual study trip to Rio de Janeiro from 15th - 19th June, 2015.
-The seminar is co-organised with the Research Centre for Energy Management and the Fundação Getulio Vargas, historical ESCP Europe academic partner in Brazil.
+The seminar is co-organised with the Energy Management Centre and the Fundação Getulio Vargas, historical ESCP Europe academic partner in Brazil.

 The programme includes several lectures on topics about the Brazilian power system such as: